Battle of Ankokuji

-The Battle of Ankokuji (安国寺の戦い) was a battle during the Sengoku period (16th century) of Japan.
+The Battle of Ankokuji (安国寺の戦い) was a battle on 2 November 1542 during the Sengoku period (16th century) of Japan.

 The battle of Ankokuji was a rather minor battle that took place after the fall of Fukuyo, in which Tozawa Yorichika, an ally of Takato Yoritsugu had surrendered to the Takeda forces.
 Following this, Itagaki Nobukata, a retainer under Takeda Shingen, would personally finish off Yoritsugu at Ankokuji.
 Yoritsugu's younger brother, Yorimune, however would be killed during this battle.